fnc-test/product-knowledge/DEPENDENCIES.md

-# Dependencies of Catena-X Knowledge Agents
+# Dependencies of Catena-X Knowledge Agents Kit

 The following is a simple type of single-level Software-BOM for all official open source products of Catena-X Knowledge Agents.